pandalow/infoSpark/README.md

 ### Prerequisites
 - Chrome Browser 138+ (Required for built-in AI)
 - Device with AI model support capability
-* Before you start using that, please check
+  * Before you start using built, please check the [chrome-ai-developer](https://developer.chrome.com/docs/ai/built-in) page, to ensure your device support the local AI model.

+!!
+Notes: Since this extension has not yet been registered in the experimental model sources of Chrome's AI, you need to open the following three links in your browser:
+- chrome://flags/#writer-api-for-gemini-nano
+- chrome://flags/#rewriter-api-for-gemini-nano
+- chrome://flags/#prompt-api-for-gemini-nano

+Select **Enabled** for each of them.
+Then, click **Relaunch** or restart Chrome.

 ### Installation
 1. **Clone the repository**